 For ATPase assays with C. elegans PCH-2, optimal basal ATPase rates were obtained from protein treated during the Ni2+-affinity purification step with 0.8 M urea, which removes the two ADP molecules bound to each hexamer (as determined by UV absorbance; not shown), followed by addition of 50 mM ammonium sulfate to all subsequent purification steps (necessary for protein stability after ADP removal).

 ATPase activity was determined at 27°C (except where indicated) using an enzyme-coupled assay (Nørby, 1988) adapted for a microplate reader (Kiianitsa et al., 2003).
 100 l reactions contained assay buffer (25 mM Tris-HCl at pH 7.5 or 8.5 (see below), 200 mM NaCl, 10 mM MgCl2, 1mM DTT, 5% glycerol) plus 2 mM ATP, 3 mM phosphoenolpyruvate, 20 U/mL lactate dehydrogenase (Sigma), 20 U/mL pyruvate kinase (Sigma), and 0.3 mM NADH.
 All PCH-2/TRIP13 constructs showed a strong dependence on pH with almost undetectable activity at pH 7.0 and below, and full activity at pH 8.5-9.5.
 For assays measuring stimulation of ATPase activity by p31(comet) and MAD2, assays were performed at pH 7.5 where basal activity was lower but substrate stimulation was robust.
 The assayed concentration of each PCH-2/TRIP13 construct was adjusted between 0.5 and 20 M monomer, for the most accurate measurement of ATPase activity, depending on the assay.
+For TRIP13, which adopts multiple oligomeric states in solution, we verified that the ATP hydrolysis rate varies linearly between 0.625 and 10 μM TRIP13 (monomer concentration) at both pH 7.5 and 8.5, indicating that the protein is predominantly hexameric (and thus fully active) in our ATPase assay conditions (data not shown).
 Unless otherwise indicated, TRIP13 was equimolar with added p31(comet) and MAD2 (judging by TRIP13 monomer concentration).
 The decline of NADH absorbance at 340 nm was measured using a TECAN Infinite M1000 spectrophotometer in 384-well microplates.
 NADH oxidation rate was calculated from a linear fit to each time course and converted to ATP hydrolysis rates.
 For calculation of Km and kcat, sampled were performed in triplicate with ATP concentration varying from 20 M (lower bound for measuring decline in NADH absorbance) to 1 mM, and data were fit to the Michaelis-Menten equation (Y=(Vmax * X)/(Km + X)) using PRISM v.
 6 (GraphPad Software).

 For samples measuring TRIP13 ATPase activity after pre-incubation, proteins (4 μM concentration for all proteins) were pre-incubated for 2 hours at 20°C in assay buffer with or without ATP as above.
 Samples were then passed through a desalting spin column (Zeba-Spin, Thermo Scientific) to remove remaining ATP and hydrolyzed ADP.
 Fresh ATP and coupled-assay master mix were then added and ATP hydrolysis measured as above.